barakatullah007/nxtlevelbuy/README.md

 Database: MongoDB for storing user data and product information.
 Styling: CSS3 for creating responsive and visually appealing layouts.
 Feel free to explore and contribute to the project!

+Here i mainly focused on the frontend part.
+In the near future, I will be sharing more Mern Projects.